Giancarlo Minardi: Introduction to racing

 He began his racing career in 1968, buying a Faccioli tuned Fiat 500, achieving good results in the various hillclimbs he competed in.
 Subsequently he began rallying a Fiat 124, after which he turned his attention to leading the Scuderia del Passatore racing team.
 Between 1972 and 1974 he led the team to good results in Formula Italia, being runner-up in the 1972 championship and then in 1973 going on to win the title with Giancarlo Martini as driver.
 After a name change to Scuderia Everest in 1975, his team raced a BMW-March in the European Formula Two Championship for two years.

 In 1980 he formed the Minardi racing team with financial backing from well known Italian motor racing patron Piero Mancini.
 Giancarlo led the Minardi team to four successful Formula Two seasons, the most notable success being a 1981 win at the Misano round with Michele Alboreto.

 Formula One

 Formula One was the next logical step for Minardi in 1985.
 In 1991, Ferrari provided Minardi with V12 engines.

-Merge with Scuderia
+Merge with Scuderia Italia

 Money woes hit and in 1994 Minardi joined his team with Scuderia Italia in an effort to survive.
 In 1996 money ran short again and by year's end Minardi was forced to sell 70% of his team to a new investor consortium.
 Giancarlo retained 14.5% with the remaining 15.5% distributed between the Scuderia Italia investors (Emilio Gnutti, Giuseppe Lucchini and Vittorio Palazzani) and Defendente Marniga.
 In an attempt to help saving the team Flavio Briatore became the main shareholder after a deal brokered by Bernie Ecclestone.
 In 1997 Gabriele Rumi from Fondmetal entered as a major partner.
 Minardi and Rumi shared the General Director role from 1997 to 2000.